Wrestler adds to abuse allegations against university doctor - WHIZ News

 Foody reported from Chicago.
 Eggert reported from Lansing, Michigan.

-Associated Press researchers Jennifer Farrar, Randy Herschaft and Rhonda Shafner in New York and AP Writer Tammy Webber in Chicago contributed to this report.
+Associated Press researchers Jennifer Farrar, Randy Herschaft and Rhonda Shafner in New York and AP Writer Tammy Webber in Chicago and Kantele Franko in Columbus, Ohio contributed to this report.